Remote terminal unit: Digital (status) inputs

+Some RTUs can also count events (like how many times a contact opens/closes), but this is optional.

 Analog inputs

 An RTU can monitor analog inputs of different types including 0-1 mA, 4–20 mA current loop, 0–10 V., ±2.5 V, ±5.0 V etc.

 Many RTU inputs buffer larger quantities via transducers to convert and isolate real-world quantities from sensitive RTU input levels.

-An RTU can also receive analog data via a communication system from a master or IED (intelligent electronic device) sending data values to it.
+An RTU can also receive analog data via a communication system from a master or intelligent electronic device (IED) sending data values to it.

 The RTU or host system translates and scales this raw data into the appropriate units such as the quantity of water left, temperature degrees, or Megawatts, before presenting the data to the user via the human–machine interface.

 Digital (control relay) outputs

 RTUs may drive high current capacity relays to a digital output (or "DO") board to switch power on and off to devices in the field.
 The DO board switches voltage to the coil in the relay, which closes the high current contacts, which completes the power circuit to the device.

 RTU outputs may also consist of driving a sensitive logic input on an electronic PLC, or other electronic device using a sensitive 5 V input.